-Vacations serve as much more than just a way to relieve our wanderlust — taking time away from work can help ease everyday stress and return us to our regular lives relaxed and reinvigorated.
+Vacations do much more than just relieve our wanderlust — taking time away from work can help ease everyday stress and return us to our regular lives relaxed and reinvigorated.

 The more you can save up to cover your vacation in cash ahead of time, the less likely you’ll be to go into debt if you end up putting more on a credit card than you planned.

 Depending on how much time you have before your trip, you might consider opening a new high-yield savings account and putting a little bit of money into it each month specifically for travel.
 Divide your travel budget by how much time you have before the trip to figure out how much money you need to set aside each month, then set up an automatic direct deposit into your travel savings to do so.
 Doing it this way ensures that if you want to take a trip that costs more money, you can, as long as you give yourself enough time to save up for it.

 4. Keep an eye open for deals

 Traveling at off-peak times can save you a lot of money.
 If you can travel in the middle of the week or a time other than the holidays, you could find deals on things like airfare and accommodations.
 Booking your trip in advance can also shave some of the costs of traveling since last-minute trips can be pretty pricey.
 By researching the best time to travel, you can ensure that getting to your destination and where you stay take up as little of your overall travel budget as possible.

 Any budget is an estimation, and it’s always a good idea to leave some wiggle room, especially when it comes to travel.
 Unforeseen or forgotten expenses always crop up — like taxes, tips, gifts, and souvenirs — and you’ll feel less guilty about spending money on these things if you’ve padded your travel budget to cover them.